izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

-here we have introduced some notation which will prove very useful moving forwards
+Here we have introduced some notation which will prove very useful moving forwards.

 alice on the left hand side and bob on the uppermost side of the table. the agents setting choice as the larger scale and the agents measurement outcome as the smaller scale.